adamedx/autographps/README.md

   `.\build\quickstart.ps1`

 This will download dependencies, build the PoshGraph module, and launch a new PowerShell console with the module imported.
-You can execute a PoshGraph command like the following in the console -- try it:
+You can execute a PoshGraph cmdlet like the following in the console -- try it:

   `Test-Graph`